dougUCN/LANE/CONTRIBUTING.md

 chmod +x .git/hooks/pre-commit
 ```

+Eslint is used to check the FE code, and [python black](https://black.readthedocs.io/en/stable/) is utilized to check the BE code.

 To ensure that the eslint pre-commit check is running correctly, create a branch with a commit that contains a `console.log`.
 If the commit is unsuccessful with the message: `Fix eslint errors and try again`, then the pre-commit is working correctly.

+Note that the black checks the `pyproject.toml` file in the root directory of the folder passed to it for configuration settings

 ### 2. Working with the GraphQL Client (URQL)